missuo/OpenAI-Checker/README.md

 # OpenAI-Checker
 Used to check if your IP can access OpenAI services.

+## Notice
+**I have only created this script, and any other websites and programs for OpenAI service availability checking are not my responsibility, so please judge the accuracy by yourself.
+Theoretically, it is not possible to make accurate judgments through the web side, so it is recommended that you do so through a shell.**

 ## Detection method
 Our detection results come from **Cloudflare** and the accuracy is independent of this script.